dkapesa/AI-Verification-Copilot/README.md

 ## AI Decision Engine (Agent Orchestration)

-Phase 4 introduces an **AI decision engine** built with **LangGraph** that orchestrates deterministic fraud tools, aggregates structured signals, and produces validated AI review outcomes.
+Phase 4 introduces an **AI decision engine** built with **LangGraph** that orchestrates deterministic fraud tools, aggregates structured signals, and produces validated, structured AI review outcomes.

-Instead of calling a model directly, the system follows a multi-stage workflow similar to what internal fraud platforms use.
+Rather than calling a model directly, the system follows a multi-stage workflow designed to resemble the review flow used in internal fraud and verification platforms.

 ---

 ## AI Decision Pipeline

-The AI decision engine follows a multi-stage workflow combining deterministic fraud analysis tools with LLM-based reasoning.
+The AI decision engine follows a multi-stage workflow that combines deterministic fraud analysis tools with LLM-assisted review.

 Each verification case is first analysed by deterministic fraud detection tools.

-The aggregated risk signals are then passed to an AI decision node which produces a structured outcome.
+The aggregated risk signals are then passed to an AI review node, which produces a structured outcome.

 1. A verification case is loaded from PostgreSQL.
 2. Deterministic fraud analysis tools execute in parallel.
 3. Structured tool outputs are aggregated into risk signals.
-4. The aggregated signals are passed to an LLM decision node.
+4. The aggregated signals are passed to an LLM review node.
 5. The LLM returns a structured decision (`APPROVE`, `ESCALATE`, or `REJECT`).
 6. The decision is validated using Pydantic schemas.
 7. The result is persisted to the `ai_reviews` table.

-This ensures that the AI layer remains **auditable, explainable, and reproducible**.
+This helps keep the AI layer **auditable, explainable, and reproducible**.

 ```mermaid
 flowchart TD